The future of Artificial Intelligence in Human Resource Management is just beginning.

 – Eugenio Pirri, VP People, and OD

-AI will have a significant impact on the essence of HR, especially in the areas of growth of your best employee or recruiting the fair talent.
+AI will have a significant impact on the essence of HR, especially in the areas of growth of your best employee or recruiting fair talent.
 The major driver of AI’s impact in the HR industry is the enormous blooming of big data.
 This could help companies immeasurably by improving diversity and inclusion.
-AI uses massive datasets in order to identify subtle patterns indicating the precise areas where bias crops up in the hiring process or any people related decision making.
+AI uses massive datasets in order to identify subtle patterns indicating the precise areas where bias crops up in the hiring process or any people-related decision making.

 AI has already made inroads into various functions within enterprises such as sales, marketing, and management.
 Additionally, it has impacted human resource management or human capital management as it is sometimes called.
 AI handles HR functions that are ordinary, but important, and time-consuming if done manually.

 AI technology can enhance any department’s ability to gather and process data and make preliminary forecasts based on changing candidates.

 - Empowering faster decisions at the right times to generate business opportunities.

 - Facilitating pattern recognition to spot trends